Sonnet 387

 And weathers all the blight there is to be,

-Surviving yet the worst of mortal crime;
+Surviving yet the worst of earthly crime;

-Believing she will triumph come what may
+Believing love will triumph come what may

-Despite the darkness damning fortune metes—
+Despite the darkness fortune’s hand bequeaths—

-The wretchedness that foul fate accretes.
+The sharpest sword that foul fate unsheaths.

 As gentle rain breeds life from barren ground,

-As precious souls bestir in hallowed birth,
+As precious souls bestir in hallowed birth—

-In measured cadence love plays out its course
+By measured cadence love plays out its course

 Against all odds, though they be blessed or cursed.